-12.2.5 This section explains the Council's reasons for developing the preferred approach - as set out within the Proposed Submission Plan - subsequent to / in-light of the alternatives appraisal.
+12.2.5 This section explains the Council's reasons for developing the preferred approach - as set out within the 'Submission Adur Local Plan' (2016) - subsequent to / in-light of the alternatives appraisal.

-12.2.6 It is considered that although Option 1 scores more positively with regard to the environmental objectives, the preferred approach is Option 2 to provide developer confidence and a clearer understanding of the viability of the development.
+12.2.6 It is considered that although Option 1 scores more positively with regard to the environmental objectives, Option 2 is more likely to provide developer confidence and a clearer understanding of the viability of the development.
 This approach is more likely to ensure that development on this site is delivered.
 Additionally, a number of safeguards are built in to the New Monks Farm policy to ensure that the development will not have an unacceptable environmental impact.